laminlabs/lamin-docs/docs/integrations.md

 ## ELN

-- We sync schema and data from your Benchling registries in team/enterprise plan, [Reach out](https://lamin.ai/contact) to learn more!
+- We sync schema and data from your Benchling registries in team/enterprise plan.
+[Reach out](https://lamin.ai/contact) to learn more!